Hola Volunteers ~ Updated August 14th, 2019

 San Pancho is as safe as any country town in the United States, Canada, or the European Union.
 I have lived in this area of México since 1991 and feel very comfortable here.

-We have three very nice volunteer apartments at the nursery, we apartment can hold up to five volunteers.
+We have four very nice volunteer apartments at the nursery, each apartment can hold up to five volunteers.
 The cost of rent a room is 300 USD per each volunteer per month.
 If you are sharing a room (two people) the rent would be 500 USA.
-The Group will pay all utilities,wifi and maid.
+The Group will pay all utilities,Wi-Fi and maid.
 Volunteers must keep the apartments as clean as possible.

-You will need to purchase Ciel bottled water from water trucks that routinely drive though the area.
+We use Ciel bottled water, when your bottle is empty place 30 pesos inside the bottle and place under the stairs to unit #4.
 Trash pickup is generally three times a week.
 Fresh fruit and vegetables can be purchased daily from trucks that routinely drive through the area, just listen for a loud speaker announcing vegetables for sale (generally in the morning).
 We have four washing machines and three sets of clotheslines.

 There are many very good restaurants in town.
-Check with other the volunteers regarding which restaurants are recommended.
+Check with other the volunteers regarding which restaurants are recommended/safe.

 Since these homes are privately owned we ask that all volunteers follow these rules:

 Many families and some couples prefer their own private home rather than share with other volunteer.
 We can help you find nice homes, but you must make your own reservations, We subject that you call Geno at 52-311-258-4285 or e-mail Caren or Allison at: firstname.lastname@example.org or http://www.sanpanchorentals.com/ for accommodations.
 Important, ask for a home close to the nursery on America Latina.

 There are very few biting insects here, although we have some mosquitoes and they can make your life miserable if you don’t take them seriously.
 You must use good repellent, and start applying it the minute you get off the airplane, especially on the feet, ankles and legs.